-There are over 100 cannabinoids that have been identified from Cannabis.
+There are over 100 cannabinoids in the Cannabis plant.
 However, these are not all included in Cannabidiol products.
 Cannabinoids start as cannabinoid acids which are the precursor to an active compound.
 For the most part, there are 8 main cannabinoids in CBD oil products.
 The 3 which immediately spring to mind are CBD, CBDa and THC.
-The 2 former compounds are linked to improvements in health while the latter is key for altogether different reasons.
+The 2 former compounds will support improvements in health while the latter is key for altogether different reasons.

 Key Cannabinoid Compounds in CBD

-It should come as no surprise, Cannabidiol (CBD) is the main compound of interest to most people who consume CBD oil.
-This is followed by CBDa which is the precursur to CBD.
-In short, when CBDa is exposed to heat (decarboxylation) it is then transformed into the CBD.
+It should come as no surprise, Cannabidiol (CBD) is the main cannabinoid of interest to most people who consume CBD oil.
+It is often pure, Gold with a distinctive smell and taste.
+The next compound is CBDa.
+This is the precursor to CBD.
+In short, when CBDa interacts with heat (decarboxylation) it becomes a CBD compound.
 CBDa also offers a number of health benefits.
-This compound is usually associated with the raw CBD oils and is dark brown or Green in colour.
+This compound is usually associated with the raw CBD oils.
+In most cases, it is dark to light brown or Green in colour.
 These raw CBD tinctures contain a combination of the CBD and CBDa.

 The Only Psychoactive Compound

-The next compound to look out for is Tetrahydrocannabinol (THC).
+The next cannabinoid compound to look out for is Tetrahydrocannabinol (THC).
 This is the psychoactive element in marijuana.
-In the vast majority of CBD oil products, THC is only included in very small quantities.
-These trace amounts are not sufficiently high enough to cause impairment or leave users feeling ‘high’.
+In the vast majority of CBD oil products, THC is only included in very small or trace quantities.
+These trace amounts are not sufficiently high enough to cause impairment.
+In other words, they do not leave users feeling ‘high’.
 In some cases, THC in small quantities does offer certain benefits.
-It is said that including even a trace amount of THC will have a positive impact on other ingredients.
+Even a trace amount of THC will have a positive impact on other ingredients.
 This phenomenon is called the ‘entourage effect’ and is found in the full spectrum CBD oil.
 It means the various elements (cannabinoids, terpenes) combine and the whole product works better as a result.

 CBDA (Cannabidiolic acid)